ICSE-ASTBAR/ASTBAR/README.md

 2. Directory Configuration for Detection

-Next, configure the model path and directory that needs to be scanned for detection.
-Then, execute the predict_base.py file.
+Next, configure the model path and the directory that needs to be scanned for detection:

 ```
 target_path = '../dataset/malware'
 file_name = 'model/sys2_1.pkl'
 ```

-Then run the predict_base.py
+Then, execute the detection script:

 ```
 python3 predict_base.py
 ```

 3. Checking Output Information

+After running the detection script, review the output to see the MD5 hashes of the detected benign files:

 ```